Supreme Court Humor

 During Kagan's confirmation hearing, Senator Schumer (whose chief counsel may or may not be a good friend of mine) referenced my original study when asking the nominee whether she might give Scalia a run for his money in the laughter department.

 In January 2011, the Washington Post ran an article about a non-funny follow up study to my study published in the Communication Law Journal; the Post article mentioned my study several times.
-Then Liptak got back into the game, writing this piece in the Times about the new study and my old study, and reporting that when he asked me about the new study, I replied: "I'm not sure what to think about it, but I'm pretty sure it makes me want to die."
+Then Liptak got wrote this piece in the Times about the new study and my old study.
+As he reported, my reaction to the new study was that it "pretty sure it makes me want to die."

 In June of 2012, at the American Constitution Society's Annual Convention, my former boss Justice Ginsburg referred to the study, and to me, though not by name, at about the 8 minute, 10 second mark, in what I think was a pretty funny speech about the 2011-2012 term.